 Joseph Albert Price was a Musician/Bandsman for the Royal Navy, based at Malta until October 1898.

 Soldiers’ Effects to Mary Price – mother.

-Michael is also St. Pancras Catholic Church Ipswich WW1 Memorial.
+Michael is also remembered on the war memorial at St. Pancras Catholic Church, Ipswich.